ericwathome/text-extractor-v1/README.md

 # Text Extractor V1

-A simple project that extracts text presumably sent from an ocr model and returns json object containing either an ID or a Logbook json
+A simple project that extracts text presumably sent from an ocr model and returns json object containing either an ID or a Logbook data

 ## API Reference